edwinwebb/reactman/README.md

 }
 ```

-You can find more complex examples in my pixi-seed project
+You can find more complex examples in my pixi-seed project and in the tests.

 INSTALL AND USE
 ---------------